 You are just steps away from cozy, comforting goodness.

-- Sauté onion, celery and carrot in ghee for 4 minutes.
+- Sauté onion, celery, and carrots in ghee for 4 minutes in a dutch oven or large pot.
 Add garlic and fresh thyme.
-Sauté for 1 minute.
+Sauté for 1 minute over medium-high heat.

 - Add chicken thighs and cook until no longer pink on the outside.